mgobill/public/docs/index.md

     <div class="app-header">
       <div class="app-icon" aria-hidden="true">N</div>
       <div>
-        <p class="eyebrow" style="color:#0f172a; letter-spacing:0.2em;">Daily Notes & Logs</p>
+        <p class="eyebrow" style="color:#0f172a; letter-spacing:0.2em;">Baby Tracking & Care Logs</p>
         <h2>NestyNote</h2>
         <p class="app-lede">
-          Lightweight, privacy-forward note and event tracking.
-Keep daily moments organized with clean graphs, logged events, and totals at a glance.
+          Track feedings, diapers, naps, and meds in one place.
+Built to answer the "when was the last time?" question so parents can stay in sync and care with confidence.
         </p>
       </div>
     </div>
     <div class="feature-grid">
       <div class="feature-block">
-        <h3>Stay Organized</h3>
+        <h3>Track every routine</h3>
         <ul class="feature-list">
-          <li>Log events with custom fields, timers, and attachments.</li>
+          <li>Log nursing, bottle feeds, pumping sessions, diapers, naps, and meds without slowing down.</li>
-          <li>Graph views to spot patterns by day and type.</li>
+          <li>See the last time each care task happened to plan the next one confidently.</li>
-          <li>Daily totals with counts and durations side by side.</li>
+          <li>Graphs and daily totals make it easy to spot rhythms and discuss them with your pediatrician.</li>
         </ul>
       </div>
       <div class="feature-block">